 - Content and script blocker meets the legal requirements with link to the cookies

-- Cookie banner should meet legal requirements
+- Cookie banner should meet legal requirements if set up correctly

-- Consents are documented
+- Consents are documented in a simple form

 - Shortcodes make it easy to change and revoke consent

 - Legal and informatics expertise required for correct setup